We're live on Product Hunt right now! Come support our launch

 • Quote on request for Enterprise plans

 *With Explo, you segment your dashboards and charts according to ‘customer groups’.
 Within each group, you might have different numbers of users and dashboards.
-For example, if you’re an ecommerce platform, you could create one customer group per retailer.
+For example, if you’re an e-commerce platform, you could create one customer group per retailer.

 What users say about Explo